apache/yunikorn-site/docs/api/scheduler.md

 **Deprecated**:

 Field `uuid` has been deprecated, would be removed from below response in YUNIKORN 1.7.0 release. `AllocationID` has replaced `uuid`.
-Both `uuid` and `AllocationID` fields has same value. `AllocationID` has extra suffix containing hypen and counter (-0, -1 and so on..) at the end.
+Both `uuid` and `AllocationID` fields have the same value. `AllocationID` has extra suffix containing hyphen and counter (-0, -1 and so on) at the end.

 **Content examples**